VNG-Realisatie/nlx/docs/content/providing-services-on-nlx/start-an-inway.md

     parent: "providing-services-on-nlx"
 ---

 To provide a service to the NLX network you first need to deploy an NLX inway.
 There are multiple ways to run an inway.
 In this guide we'll show you how to run the inway using docker.
+This guide is written for Mac/Linux users and assumes you have some experience with the terminal/shell.
+Windows 10 users may be able to follow this tutorial using [ubuntu for windows](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows).
+However, the windows platform is not officially supported, we advise to use a VM with Ubuntu installed.

 ## Start an inway using Docker

 First make sure you have installed a recent version of [Docker](https://www.docker.com) on your machine.
-Also make sure you generated a private key and aquired a signed certificate by following [these steps](../../preparing/certificates).
+To run the inway, we need a certificate for encrypted/TLS communications with other NLX services on the network.
+So we need make sure you generated a private key and aquired a signed certificate by following [these steps](../../preparing/certificates).

 The `service-config.toml` file configures which services are available through the inway.
 Example: